aammff/public/curses.md

 any person allowing uploading of computer renders of humans to youtube and silmilar services is automatically cursed

+any organizer of forced or compulsory education or schooling is automatically cursed

+any organizer of forced or compulsory vaccination is automatically cursed

 https://pl.wikipedia.org/wiki/A

 https://pl.wikipedia.org/wiki/Barbara_Nowacka https://trojka.polskieradio.pl/artykul/1395846,barbara-nowacka--in-vitro-powinno-byc-dostepne-dla-samotnych-kobiet https://wiadomosci.dziennik.pl/polityka/artykuly/7837975,barbara-nowacka-odznaczona-francuski-order-narodowy-zaslugi-ratujmy-kobiety.html https://pl.wikipedia.org/wiki/Order_Narodowy_Zas%C5%82ugi